goldstar/blackbeard/README.md

 ```

-### Defining Tests (changes or features)
+### Defining AB Tests

-Features are defined in your views, controller or anywhere in your app via the global $pirate.
+AB tests are defined in your views, controller or anywhere in your app via the global $pirate.
 There is no configuration necessary (but see the gotcha below).

 In a view: